nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Challenges Faced

-Find and Searching Features: There was a medium challenge faced when implementing the different searching features as one had to work within the several abstraction layers for the already implemented basic `find` feature to further extend it.
+**Find and Searching Features**: There was a medium challenge faced when implementing the different searching features as one had to work within the several abstraction layers for the already implemented basic `find` feature to further extend it.
 Additionally, there were added difficulty learning to manipulate the different data types such as `Set<>`, `Person` and `Transaction`.
 Learning to manipulate using higher order functions and streams to manipulate the data in the correct data type and return the correct data type.

+**Statuses**: Restricting the domain of possible statuses to a fixed number, while implementing timestamps, meant that statuses are more complex than simple descriptive `String`s that are implemented in other attributes, such as Tasks and Company, for example.
+A validation regex cannot be used directly for the names of each status, since each status has as timestamp component, thus the use of enums and mappings to each name was required, increasing the complexity of the implementation of statuses.

 ## **Appendix: Planned Enhancements**